joseph-tharayil/vagusNerve/notebooks/ReadMe.md

 This folder contains the notebooks used to generate the figures in our paper.
-Unless otherwise stated, all figures are generated in the notebook FiguresForPaper.i[ynb.
+Unless otherwise stated, all figures are generated in the notebook FiguresForPaper.ipynb.

 The notebook Clean.nb is a Mathematica notebook used for the analytical investigations in our paper.